 Use them for the mundane.
 For the unimportant.
 For the fun and engaging. #HoCoSushi, #HoCoMoms, #HoCoFood.
 But use them.
 Use them for news, updates and announcements: #HoCoSchools, #HoCoDeals, #HoCoVote.
 Be playful.
 Be serious.
 Be thoughtful.
 Be wise.
 But use them.

-With the help and input of some friends, bloggers and the Fire Department, plus the work I directed when leading CA’s communications and engagement team, I’ve created a first round compilation of local hashtags to use.
+With the help and input of some friends, bloggers and the Fire Department, I’ve created a first round compilation of local hashtags to use.
 There are a LOT of them listed here.
 There’s no requirement to use them, of course.
 And perhaps (and probably) there are better hashtags to use in many of the cases here.
 Perhaps the community-wide list someday will be five times larger; perhaps it will be chopped by a third.
 I don’t know what’s best.
 I do know that local hashtags are important and will become increasingly important, and the time to figure out how to use them well and wisely is now.

 Take a look!
 And try them out.
 If you’ve yet to do so, I encourage you to follow @HoCoBlogs on Twitter.